harikvpy/ngx-mat-menu-layout/projects/smallpearl/ngx-mat-menu-layout/README.md

 Define the menu items as an array of `NavItem` objects and set it as the value for the property `menuItems`.

-And voila, you will have a beautify side menu layout with a toolbar on top.
+And voila, you will have a beautiful side menu layout with a toolbar on top.
 The layout is responsive and on small screens will auto hide.
 You can display the navigation menu, by using the hamburger button at the start of the toolbar.

 See the sample application for implementation.

+## Reference
 ### Inputs
 | Name | Type | Description |
 |------|------|-------|